corvus-dotnet/Corvus.Extensions/README.md

  Execute an async action for each item in the enumerable.

- A task which completes True if the action terminated early, otherwise false.
+Returns a task whose result is True if the action terminated early, otherwise returns False.

  ![ForEachUntilTrueAsync()](GIFs/Traversal/ForEachUntilTrueAsync.gif)